stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Transmutation/index.md

 * You create a small blast of air capable of moving one object that is neither held nor carried and that weighs no more than 5 pounds.
 The object is pushed up to 10 feet away from you.
 It isn't pushed with enough force to cause damage.
 * You create a harmless sensory effect using air, such as causing leaves to rustle, wind to slam shutters closed, or your clothing to ripple in a breeze.

-The distance that a creature can be pushed increases by 5-feet when you reach 5th level (10-feet), 11th level (15-feet), and 17th level (20-feet).

 ## Magic Stone
 *Transmutation Cantrip*<br>
 **Casting Time:** 1 Bonus Action<br>